 Old Loughtonians Hockey Club was a founding member of the National Hockey League in 1988 and was ‘ever-present’, with a highest finish of 3rd.
 The Ladies joined the Men in the top flight of hockey for the first time during the 2005/06 season.
-Both first elevens now play in the East Premier League and narrowly missed promotion last season.
+The men's 1st XI play in the East National conference and the ladies in the East Premier league.

 Before the First World War people living in Loughton who wished to play hockey would join the Loughton Hockey Club.
 Many former school boys of the Loughton School played for the Loughton Hockey Club and made up the majority of the 1st XI.
 They played at a ground behind the King’s Oak in High Beach.

 Members of The Old Loughtonians Association www.oldloughtonians.com continue to support the Club.

 The Loughton Hockey Club disbanded for the duration of the war and once peace returned many of the former players suggested a hockey club was formed for Old Loughtonians.
 A meeting was held in January 1921, during which the idea was proposed and approved, and so the Old Loughtonians Hockey Club came into being.
 The first president was the headmaster of the school, Mr. W Vincent, and the captain was Les Shelley, our first international player representing England in 1926/7.

 The Club continued to play at the King’s Oak ground until the arrival of the speedway whose activities caused the surface of the ground to deteriorate and the Club was forced to find a new home for the 1936/7 season.
 This was at the London Playing fields at Fairlop.